Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending
+**Day 30 : February 02, 2024**
+- **Project30, Password Manager GUI**- Updated the password manager, to have a SEARCH option, and exception handling

 **Day 29 : February 01, 2024**
 - **Project 29, Password Manager GUI** - A password manager GUI build with tkinter